getodk/docs/README.md

 ```

 It can take a long time (>10 minutes) to clone the repo due to the large number of images in the docs.
 If you get an error such as `Smudge error` or `GitHub's rate limit reached`, run `git checkout -f HEAD` until you get the message `Checking out files: 100% done`.

+After the git clone finishes, use the cd command to change directory to where the cloned files are located.
+Likely `cd docs`

 ### Building the Docker image